orafine/pwn.college_ramkrishna/DigestingDocumentation.md

 ### Solve
 **Flag:** pwn.college{EXuX-ZmvZYTb0KWB1b1Wzu8uy1m.QX3IDO0wSO4EzNzEzW}

-use speciala rgyment --help for the program /challenge/challenge/ to get help page where it describes what arguments to use in order to obtain the flag, here i have to use an argument to print a value which ill have to use in another argument to get the flag .
+use special argument --help for the program /challenge/challenge/ to get help page where it describes what arguments to use in order to obtain the flag, here i have to use an argument to print a value which ill have to use in another argument to get the flag .

 ```
 hacker@man~helpful-programs:~$ /challenge/challenge --help